Starefossen/docs.influxdata.com/content/influxdb/v0.13/guides/cq_use_cases.md

 have data that are older than two hours between checks.
 The rate at which InfluxDB checks to enforce an RP is a configurable setting, see [Database Configuration](/influxdb/v0.13/administration/config/#check-interval-30m0s).

-Using a combination of RPs and CQs, we've made InfluxDB automatically downsample data and expire old data.
+Using a combination of RPs and CQs, we've automatically downsampled data and expired old data.
 Now that you have a general understanding of how these features can work together, we recommend looking at the detailed documentation on [CQs](/influxdb/v0.13/query_language/continuous_queries/) and [RPs](/influxdb/v0.13/query_language/database_management/#retention-policy-management) to see all that they can do for you.